JulianHeaney/code-quiz/README.md

 # Code Quiz

 ### Warning!
 Assigment was completed to the best of my ability within the time frame, but is certainly incomplete.
+I apologize.

 The intent of this quiz is to test your knowledge on Javascript.